reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

 Here are some examples::

   1.
-  Start text section below for no indentation.
+  Start the text section below for no indentation.

   1. This text block will be indented.

 It will look like this on the web:

 1.
-Start text section below for no indentation.
+Start the text section below for no indentation.

 1. This text block will be indented.